1 Where can I go to find reputable information about the COVID-19 vaccines?

 2 Will the vaccine protect against future strains of the COVID-19 virus?

 Despite reports of differences in efficacy against new strains of the virus, the COVID-19 vaccines are expected to reduce both severe illness and death from COVID-19.
-It is therefore important to get whichever TGA approved vaccine you are offered.
+There are two COVID-19 vaccines currently available in Australia: Pfizer and AstraZeneca, and it is important to get whichever vaccine you are offered.

 As the coronavirus mutates, it is possible that future booster shots may be required.
 Scientists are working on new vaccines and continue to gather data on the protection provided by our current vaccines as the virus evolves.

 COVID-19 vaccines and how they are developed, tested and approved – Australian Dept of Health website

 What we know about the COVID-19 virus and its variants – CDC website

 3 Are COVID-19 vaccines safe for people living with HIV?

 All vaccines offer the same benefits to people living with HIV as they do for anyone else within the general community.
 The COVID-19 vaccines under development or approved by regulators are safe for most healthy adults, including people living with HIV.

 Before vaccines are approved for use in Australia, they go through a rigorous process of review to ensure they are safe.
 This review is done by the Therapeutic Goods Administration (TGA).